NYPL/digarch/staging/FTK-Processing-Instructions.md

 rather than how they were organized when imaged.
 Below is the Overview tab with the File Category node opened on the left and the File Status node opened on the right.
-Highlight any node to actively display the files in the File List window, which can then be viewed, filtered, and visualized in the same manner as the Explore tab.
+Highlight any node to actively display the files in the File List window, which can then be viewed and filtered in the same manner as the Explore tab.

 |  ![](dapi/media/image45.png) | ![](dapi/media/image20.png) |